Tau5/dedede/doc/view.md

 ### What is a View

+A view represents an interface for the user which shows data from the model.

-Only a view can be loaded at each time and it should have any data necessary to render itself, additionally it has the following attributes:
+Only a view can be loaded at each time and it should have any data necessary to render itself.

+Each view must implement a single method: `void run(Model, ViewManager)`, this is executed at the start of the view by the ViewManager

+Those arguments provide access to the following objects:

 - `model`
 :   Access to the sigleton `Model` which provides access to all
     the data repositories